 Assuming there’s no manufacturer scrappage incentive scheme that applies to you, the best option is to use our own scrap buyer comparison service.
 Motorway will let you get multiple quotes quickly and easily to compare the best scrap and recycling prices.

-It’s possible that the value of your car is so low that you need to speak to local scrap dealers.
-Our research into scrap dealers suggest that £60-£75 is a standard offer for any normal car without valuable extras.
+It’s possible that the value of your car is so low that you need to speak to scrap buyers.
+Offers in the region of £50-£200 are common for scrap cars.

 Looking for more guides relating to car value?